DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-01-changing-application-process.md

 ## Next steps

-We’ll continue to iterate the designs.
+We’ll continue to iterate the designs and the language around what we call some new features like ‘inactive’ applications.

 We plan to launch some of the designs we tested this recruitment cycle, like publishing guidance on the application process.